 Did you know Jewish heritage in the Americas began in the Caribbean island of Curacao?
 Curacao Synagogue Mikve Israel-Emanuel is the oldest active Jewish congregation in the Western hemisphere.

-Guest writer Patricia Ferrer shares her voluntourism experiences in Mexico's San Cristóbal de Las Casas, working with "big man" Sergio Castro, known by locals as “heroe de Chiapas.”
+Learning about Chiapas culture in Mexico's San Cristóbal de Las Casas, Patricia Ferrer worked with "big man" Sergio Castro, known by locals as “heroe de Chiapas.”
 Don Sergio is a humanitarian, an ethnologist, a collector of Maya costumes, textile and artifacts, museum curator and a polyglot.
-Patricia takes us on his life journey, diving into the history and culture of many of the villages in which he has positively impacted.

 One of BCD's guiding ideals is the power of listening--to ourselves, to others and to the Universe.
 In the tiny village of Ullapool on Loch Broom in the Scottish Highlands, locals share stories of powerful instances of serendipity.
 Meet Collen & Richard Lindsay, co-owners of West House, who describe the happy accident behind their B & B & launching the Ullapool Guitar Festival.
 Be amazed by the incredible story of Polly Hoad, owner of textile shop Unlimited Colour, who weaves a story of devastation, miracles & paying it forward.
 Be reminded of the power of chance encounters!